algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 ### 5.3.2 Description:
 Naisha is a 21 years old woman who is temporarily living in an apartment in Orleans for 2 weeks.

-She originally came from Mumbai in India where she was born and spent her childhood here.
-Since she was 7 years old, she had a passion for programming and wants to become a software developer.
-She knows a few programming languages, especially F# and python.
+She originally came from India, her home country, and was born in Mumbai where she spent her childhood.
+Since she was 7 years old, she had a passion for programming and wanted to become a software developer.
+She knows a few programming languages, especially F# and Python.

 After she has finished her high school studies, she enrolled herself to an institute of Technology in Mumbai for 2 years.
 She then got graduated and is now beginning to work for a indian society specialized in robotics in Bangalore.

-The society is seeking for a tool to improve the design of their robot arms, and they got in contact with Harfang 3D's society.
+The society is seeking for a tool to improve the efficiency of their robotic arms, and they got in contact with Harfang 3D's society.
 So, they sent Naisha in France by airplane with a mission to test Harfang's solutions.

 ### 5.3.3 Goals:
 Naisha wishes to use her F# skills to help her society finding a software tool to improve their productivity.